Sabdo11/traffic-violation-app/README.md

     }
 }
 ```
-Submit the JSON object from above you should see a similar out put
+Submit the JSON object from above you should see a similar output
 ```json
  {
     "type": "SUCCESS",